 Jamie Barber.
 Mr. Barber joined our Company as General Counsel and Secretary in May 2017.
 Prior to joining our Company, from July 2012 to May 2017, Mr. Barber was Associate General Counsel at FBR, where he assisted with SEC compliance and corporate governance matters and was primary counsel for FBR's investment banking operations.
-From August 2004 to June 2012 Mr. Barber served as an Associate and Senior Associate - Real Estate Capital Markets at Hunton & Williams LLP, where he represented public REITs in conjunction with their SEC compliance requirements, corporate governance matters and offerings of equity and debt and merger and acquisition transactions.
+From August 2004 to June 2012 Mr. Barber served as an Associate and Senior Associate - Real Estate Capital Markets at Hunton Andrews Kurth LLP (formerly Hunton & Williams LLP), where he represented public REITs in conjunction with their SEC compliance requirements, corporate governance matters and offerings of equity and debt and merger and acquisition transactions.
 From September 2003 to August 2004 Mr. Barber served as an Associate at Sullivan & Cromwell LLP, where he represented issuers and underwriters in public and private offerings of equity and debt securities.